A-KGeorge/dspx/README.md

 ---

-## ⚠️ Alpha Disclaimer

-> **Important:** This library is currently in **alpha**.
-> It has **not been tested in production** and is primarily intended for
-> research, prototyping, and performance experimentation.
->
-> - Use it **at your own discretion**.
-> - If you encounter bugs, crashes, or inconsistent behavior, please **open an issue**.
-> - Pull requests (PRs) are welcome — I’ll review and merge fixes or improvements as time allows.
->
-> The goal is to build a **community-maintained** DSP framework.
-> Early adopters are encouraged to contribute benchmarks, feature requests,
-> and test results to help make this stable for real-world deployments.

----

 ### Testing

-All 441 tests pass after these fixes.
+All 500+ tests pass after these fixes.
 Run `npm test` to verify.

 ---